Voulez-Vous (song)

 A songwriting trip to the Bahamas saw the birth of this melody, and the proximity to Miami made it convenient to record the backing track at Criteria Studios with members of the disco group Foxy.
-Criteria Studios is where the Bee Gees made their disco-era records.
-"Voulez-Vous" is the only ABBA song (other than live recordings) to be recorded outside of Sweden.
+"Voulez-Vous" is the only ABBA song (other than live recordings) to be recorded outside of Sweden, additionally the use of the Phrygian dominant scale marks it as very unusual as a pop song and gives it a unique sound.

 Reception

-Billboard described Voulez-Vous as one of ABBA's "most dynamic tracks", stating that it contains "almost Russian sounding musical accents".
+Billboard described "Voulez-Vous" as one of ABBA's "most dynamic tracks", stating that it contains "almost Russian sounding musical accents".
 Cash Box said the song was "a return to shimmering Euro-pop with a chirpy disco beat and bright horns," and praised the vocal performance.

+Brian Chin, Disco Editor of Record World described the extended mix as "revved-up pop, resembling the Bee Gees' melodic style.
+The repetition of the punchline gets a bit wearing by the end of the cut, but a good two-thirds of it is very easy to take, a perfect rock-ish change of pace".

 Compared to ABBA's hits both before and after, "Voulez-Vous" was not a major hit for the group.
 It did top the charts in Belgium, while reaching the Top 3 in Great Britain, Ireland and The Netherlands.
 It also peaked at No. 9 in France, Spain and Switzerland.